sdiehl/stephendiehl.com/posts/agda.md

 ```

 We know how two hole for the each case.
 Highlighting the first
-and doign the same procedure will the fill in the cases for a.
+and doing the same procedure will the fill in the cases for a.

 ```haskell
 and : Bool -> Bool -> Bool